davidinfosec/DavidInfosec/readme.md

 #### Python Script @ [Task Runway](https://www.github.com/davidinfosec/task-runway)

 Task Runway is by far my most favorite tool, and not because it's my most recent.
 This is what I consider, a runway to all your favorite tools, because it can serve as a central hub for all your custom scripts.
 My personal use-case is having scripts in random places on my computer and not having to worry about where they are, because Task Runway can do all the management on the backend.
-It can also be an amazing tool to run scripts for those who are less technical.
-A great example is for implementation at my church, where the sound team would need to run the Easy Template script, it makes it way easier for everyone.
+It's also an amazing tool for those who are less technical.
+A great example is for implementation at my church, where the sound team would need to run the [Easy Template](https://www.github.com/davidinfosec/easy-template) script, it makes it way easier for everyone.

 #### Python Script @ [Easy Template](https://www.github.com/davidinfosec/easy-template)